-BEPCII/BESIII are a major upgrade of BEPCI/BESII at the BEPC accelerator for the studies of light and charm quarks physics and τ-charm physics with the highest accuracy achieved until now.
-The designed peak luminosity of the double-ring e+e−. collider, BEPCII, is 1033cm−2s−1 at about 3.7 GeV.The BESIII detector with a geometrical acceptance of 93% of 4π, consists of the following main components :
+BESIII at the BEPCII accelerator is a major upgrade of BESII at the BEPC for the studies of hadron physics and τ-charm physics with the highest accuracy achieved until now.
+The peak luminosity of the double-ring e+e− collider, BEPCII, is 1033cm−2s−1 at center-of-mass energy 3.78 GeV.